rnoeliab/AERONET-Brazil-/README.md

 import calendar
 ```

-* Before extracting the AOD values for a certain position, the MODIS sensor data will have to be reprojected, from sinusoidal coordinate to vertical coordinate,
+* Extracting the AOD values for a certain position, only select a product of the MODIS sensor:
 ```
 POINTS:
 sta_lat, sta_lon = ([-23.561,-22.413,-23.482,-22.689],[-46.735,-45.452,-46.500,-45.006])